butaixianran/Blender-Vmd-Retargeting/README.md

 You need to open MMD, load a TDA model, load this vmd file and Re-save it into a new vmd file.
 This new vmd file will be encoded with `shift_jis`.
 Then import this new vmd file.

-## 'KinematicConstraint' object has no attribute 'enabled'
-Your blender version is too old, pls use Blender 3.0 or later.

 ## Eye can not be fully closed
 MMD model comes with 5 morphs can close eyes.
 But other character like Daz or CC only has one morph to close eye.